 Physical activity helps people reduce anxiety and fatigue; improve self-confidence, self-esteem and general mood; and prevent additional conditions developing.

-Find out more about the people that feature in the campaign
+All are real people with real stories - find out more about the people that feature in the campaign.

 This is something that is very much personal to you as an individual and your particular condition.
 However, this is the advice from the national We Are Undefeatable campaign, which is led by 15 of the major health charities and backed by expertise and insight from Sport England: